devsgnr/breadroll/docs/docs/index.md

   <img align="center" src="./assets/png/breadroll_brand.png" />
 </div>

 Breadroll.js, is a simple lightweight application library for parsing csv, tsv, and other delimited files, performing EDA (exploratory data analysis), and data processing operations on multivariate datasets.
-Think pandas but written in Typescript and developed on the [Bun.js](https://bun.sh) Runtime.
+Think pandas but written in Typescript and developed on the [Bun](https://bun.sh) Runtime.

-- **Fast**: Breadroll is built on Bun.js, the all-in-one Javascript built for speed
+- **Fast**: Breadroll is built on Bun.js, the all-in-one Javascript runtime built for speed
 - **File I/O**: With current support for local data sources, **remote sources support coming soon**
 - **Easy-to-use**: Compose queries using a filter keywords that reads like English and are easy to comprehend.